samuel-book/samuel-1/_sources/introduction/plain_english.md

 **BACKGROUND AND SUMMARY**

 Stroke is a common cause of adult disability.
-Expert opinion is that about one in five patients should receive clot-busting drugs to break up the blood clot that is causing their stroke.
+Expert opinion is that about one in five patients should receive clot-busting drugs (*'thrombolysis'*) to break up the blood clot that is causing their stroke.
 This is called thrombolysis.
 At the moment only about one in nine patients actually receive this treatment in the UK.
 There is a lot of variation between hospitals, which means that the same patient might receive different treatment in different hospitals.

 Clot-busting drugs are not suitable for everyone.
 There is a small risk of a bleed in the brain.
 Doctors must feel confident in their use, and lack of confidence may explain some of the variation in use.
 In our work we have developed the methods for understanding what are the main causes of variation between hospitals: How much difference is due to processes (like how quickly a patient is scanned, an essential step), how much is due to differences in patient populations, and how much difference is due to different decision-making by doctors.
 This has enabled us to model the ideal number of patients who could or should be treated in each hospital in the UK.
 We predict that the number of people for whom clot-busting drugs would prevent disability after stroke could be nearly doubled.